cloudian/aws-s3-provisioner/DEPLOY.md

   s3Endpoint: <API server URL, e.g. http://s3-reg-1.landemo1.cloudian.eu>
   iamEndpoint: <IAM API server URL, e.g. http://iam.landemo1.cloudian.eu:16080>
   storagePolicyId: <Storage Policy ID - or omit line to use default storage policy> - greenfield only
+  createBucketUser: <optional - control whether the provisioner creates IAM users.
+Either "yes" or "no", default is "yes">
+  bucketClaimUserSecretName: <optional - a separate secret holding credentials to provide to object bucket claim if user creation is disabled>
+  bucketClaimUserSecretNamespace: <namespace for bucketClaimUserSecretName, required if bucketClaimUserSecretName is set>
-  iamPolicy: <IAM policy document (JSON string) for users of this bucket - omit to use default IAM policy (read+write bucket)>
+  iamPolicy: <IAM policy document (JSON string) for users of this bucket - omit to use default IAM policy (read+write bucket).
+Only applies if IAM user creation enabled>

 reclaimPolicy: Delete
 ```